-Children 3 months - 10 years (If your child is less than 3 months, speak with your doctor).
+This information is for children 3 months to 10 years old.
+If your child is less than 3 months old, talk to your doctor.

 Vomiting and diarrhea (watery stool) are very common symptoms in children.
 Vomiting and diarrhea can happen at any time of year.
 Although they often happen together, you can have either one or the other alone.
 The most common cause of vomiting and diarrhea is an infection caused by a virus (it’s also called viral gastroenteritis).